MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 ### The "Set up Cloud Migration" assisted setup guide

-The assisted setup, called "Set up Cloud Migration", is starting a "Setup Cloud Migration" wizard which consists of up to six pages that take you through the process of connecting your solution to the Business Central cloud tenant.
+When you choose the **Set up Cloud Migration** assisted setup, it launches the **Setup Cloud Migration** guide, which consists of up to six pages that take you through the process of connecting your solution to the Business Central online tenant.

 1. Welcome and Consent page